mzufferey/omics/index.md

+RegEnrich: An R package for gene regulator enrichment analysis reveals key role of ETS transcription factor family in interferon signaling

 ##### Pathway and gene network analyses

  We develop an R packagePATHcrosstalk (available from GitHubhttps://github.com/fabotao/PATHcrosstalk) with which users can discoverpathways of interest with crosstalk effect considered